dcdelrey/dcdelrey.github.io/_pages/about.md

 Research Overview
 ======
-The research focuse in the Numerical PDEs Lab is on developing efficient and robust numerical algorithms for the solution of partial differential equations based on novel numerical methods with provable properties.
+The research focus in the Numerical PDEs Lab is on developing efficient and robust numerical algorithms for the solution of partial differential equations based on novel numerical methods with provable properties.
 We are broadly interested in numerical methods ranging from finite-element methods (e.g., continuous and discontinuous Galerkin methods, flux reconstruction methods etc.), finite-difference methods, and finite-volume methods.
 Example areas of ongoing research include:

-1. Multi-d elements for space-time/Arbitrary Lagrangian Eulerian discretizations
+1. Arbitrary Lagrangian Eulerian discretizations for space-time meshes in d+1 dimensions
-1. h/p/r adaptive mesh refinment
+1. h/p/r adaptive mesh refinement
-1.
+1. Linearly and nonlinearly stable discretizations

 For efficient computation, for example on high-performance computing hardware, we develop technologies that accelerate computations while maintaining the provable properties of the base discretization.
 PDEs and physical applications of interest are broad and constantly growing; current areas are as follows: